fahimahghazali/Finance-in-Python/README.md

     savePortfolio(fname = "portfolio.csv")
     sellAll(date = "empty", verbose = False)
     loadAllStocks()
-    tradeStrategy1(verbose)`
+    tradeStrategy1(verbose)

 Defined terables
 ----------------
-The stocks dictionary:
+The stocks dictionary:\
-    dictionary contains historical financial data of shares represented as symbol, where the value is a dictionary for each symbol key. stocks dictionary general format is as follows
+    dictionary contains historical financial data of shares represented as symbol, where the value is a dictionary for each symbol key.
+Stocks dictionary general format is as follows

     stocks = {symbol:
                   {date : [ Open, High, Low, Close ],